hapax/hapax.github.io/assets/teaching.md

 First of all, some of the blue curve should lie above the purple line, or below the purple line, otherwise it *is* the purple line and we are done.
-If it lies below, for instance, move the purple line down until it can't go further without touching the blue line at all.
+If it lies below, for instance, move the purple line down until it can't go further without touching the blue curve at all.
 If the purple line wasn't tangent to the blue, the blue would cross *through* the purple and we could continue moving it up.
 So it has to just touch at that point!